jwalkerbg/i100007/README.md

 Default configuration is in `pymodule.core.config.py`.
 Configuration file is in `toml` format.
 There are lots of information about `toml` files in the Internet.
 Command line options are implemented in `pymodule.cli.app`.

-Application configuration is implemented in `pymodule.core.config in `class Config`.
+Application configuration is implemented in `pymodule.core.config` in `class Config`.

 The default configuration comes with information about `pymodule` template meta data: template name, version and description.
-This information can be used by application to know what template they lay over.
+This information can be used by application to know what template they lay on.
 This information should not be altered.

 Logging configuration is in `logging`.
 It can be changed with other values in the configuration file or with CLI option.
 By now, one option is available - `--verbose`.